sourcebots/docs/reference.md

 - **Properties**
   - `cartesian`: a [CartCoord](#robotcartcoord) object representing the cartesian coordinates of the marker relative to the robot.
-  - `distance_meters`: the distance to the marker in meters.
+  - `distance_metres`: the distance to the marker in metres.
   - `id`: the id number of the marker.
   - `pixel_centre`: pixel coordinates of the centre of the marker.
   - `pixel_corners`: pixel coordinates of the corners of the maker.
   - `polar`: a [PolarCoord](#robotpolarcoord) object representing the polar coordinates of the marker relative to the robot.
-  - `size`: size of the marker in meters.
+  - `size`: size of the marker in metres.

 ---
 ### robot.Motor